RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section discusses stalkers.

-- Psychosis is a symptom of mental illness.#YThere are several mental illnesses that can involve psychosis.
+- Psychosis is a symptom of mental illness.#There are several mental illnesses that can involve psychosis.
-- Sometimes members are not sure what is real.#YFor examples, members who experience psychosis might not be sure what's real.
+- Sometimes members are not sure what is real.#For examples, members who experience psychosis might not be sure what's real.
-- Listeners must learn to diagnose psychosis accurately but with compassion, because members who experience psychosis need extra help.#NListeners do not diagnose.
+- Listeners must learn to diagnose psychosis accurately but with compassion, because members who experience psychosis need extra help.# Listeners do not diagnose.
-- Listeners must accurately reflect the feelings of members who have psychosis.#YAccurately reflecting feelings is what listeners always do.
+- Listeners must accurately reflect the feelings of members who have psychosis.#Accurately reflecting feelings is what listeners always do.
-- A listener who becomes very uncomfortable in a chat must call 9-1-1 without delay.#NA listener who becomes very uncomfortable in a chat should transfer the chat to another listener.
+- A listener who becomes very uncomfortable in a chat must call 9-1-1 without delay.# A listener who becomes very uncomfortable in a chat should transfer the chat to another listener.
 - Sometimes it's not clear whether a member is delusional or not.#TSometimes even the member isn't sure.
-- Psychotic delusions are always obvious, and listeners can easily identify them.#NDelusions might not be obvious, not even to the member themselves.
+- Psychotic delusions are always obvious, and listeners can easily identify them.# Delusions might not be obvious, not even to the member themselves.
-- Flashbacks to past trauma are always obvious, and listeners can easily identify them.#NFlashbacks might not be obvious, not even to the member themselves.
+- Flashbacks to past trauma are always obvious, and listeners can easily identify them.# Flashbacks might not be obvious, not even to the member themselves.
-- Displaced hostility towards another person can appear to be directed at a listener.#YHostility can be displaced from one person to another.
+- Displaced hostility towards another person can appear to be directed at a listener.#Hostility can be displaced from one person to another.
-- Listeners should always express positive thoughts, never negative ones, because all our members need caring, positive support.#NListeners should reflect members' feelings accurately, including their negative feelings.
+- Listeners should always express positive thoughts, never negative ones, because all our members need caring, positive support.# Listeners should reflect members' feelings accurately, including their negative feelings.
-- Listeners must be willing to chat to members who have hostile thoughts, because at 7 Cups all members deserve support.#NEach listener can choose their personal boundaries, and if a chat makes a listener very uncomfortable it can be transferred to another listener.
+- Listeners must be willing to chat to members who have hostile thoughts, because at 7 Cups all members deserve support.# Each listener can choose their personal boundaries, and if a chat makes a listener very uncomfortable it can be transferred to another listener.
-- When a listener is logged out, members can always see that the listener's status is Offline.#YLogging out sets your status to Offline until you log in again.
+- When a listener is logged out, members can always see that the listener's status is Offline.#Logging out sets your status to Offline until you log in again.
 {:.quiz}